What Is the Difference Between Glass and Crystal?

 Refraction Differences

-• Glass: Glass has very little metal content, which means that light will pass through like a windowpane without refracting.
+- Glass: Glass has very little metal content, so light passes through it like a windowpane without refracting.
 The soda-lime in glass lacks retracting abilities.

 Sound Differences

-• Glass: Glass tableware is a great option for everyday use because it is made thick and durable.
+- Glass: Glass tableware is a great option for everyday use because it is thick and durable.
 It can be put in the dishwasher for easy cleanup and has a reinforced rim to prevent chips and cracks.

 Crystal FAQs

-Although crystal has been around since the 17th century, there are still many questions surrounding its safety and crafting.
-Below we’ll answer some of the most frequently asked questions about crystal.
+Although crystal has been used since the 17th century, people still speculate about its safety and crafting.
+We answer some of the most frequently asked questions about crystal below.

 What Is Lead Crystal and Is It Safe?

-Lead crystal is glass that uses lead-oxide as a strengthening and clarification agent.
+Lead crystal is glass that uses lead oxide as a strengthening and clarification agent.
 Lead crystal is not considered safe for beverage or food storage.
-There is a low-risk of lead consumption if you are using lead crystal for a single beverage or food serving.
-However, if you are storing a liquid in lead crystal for a prolonged period of time, such as storing whiskey in a decanter, you may be at risk of having lead leach into your beverage.
+If you are using lead crystal for a single beverage or food serving, then there is a low risk of lead consumption.
+However, if you store a liquid in lead crystal for a prolonged time, such as storing whiskey in a decanter, you may risk lead leaching into your beverage.

 According to the European Union, crystal must contain at least 24% lead oxide to merit the title of lead crystal.
 Anything below that rating must be strictly labeled as crystal glass or crystalline.
-In the United States, any glass with 1% lead oxide can carry the label of crystal.
+In the United States, any glass with 1% lead oxide can carry a crystal label.

 Does All Crystal Have Lead?

 Not all crystal glass contains lead.
-You can find lead-free crystal that uses alternative metal oxides, such as barium oxide, potassium oxide, zinc oxide, and magnesium, instead of lead oxide.
-This is to make the glass safe for food storage without the concern of lead leaching into the food or beverage.
-The best way to know if your crystal contains any lead is to have it lab tested.
+You can find lead-free crystal glass that uses alternative metal oxides, such as barium oxide, potassium oxide, zinc oxide, and magnesium, instead of lead oxide.
+This is to make the glass safe for food storage removing concerns of lead leaching into the food or beverage.
+The best way to know if your crystal contains any lead is to have it lab-tested.

 Whether you’re catering a wedding or serving festive holiday cocktails at a Christmas party, crystal can help you bring your event to a higher level of sophistication.
-Make a great impression on your guests with glassware that is sure to catch the eye as they sparkle in the room.
+Make a great impression on your guests with eye-catching glassware.